netdata/netdata/docs/visualize/interact-dashboards-charts.md

 ![A single-node dashboard in Netdata Cloud](https://user-images.githubusercontent.com/1153921/93500082-b01c1700-f8c8-11ea-920a-c490f05b50f5.gif)

-Netdata dashboards are a single, scrollable pages with many charts stacked on top of one another.
+Netdata dashboards are single, scrollable pages with many charts stacked on top of one another.
 As you scroll up or down, charts appearing in your browser's viewport automatically load and update every second.

 The dashboard is broken up into multiple **sections**, such as **System Overview**, **CPU**, **Disk**, which are